 - Two-sides design

-- Soft rubber on top side for dulled drumming practice sounds
+- Soft rubber on the top side for dulled drumming practice sounds

 - Harder rubber on button side for realistic responsiveness